 You'll often have to deal with the language barrier while getting the consent of local authorities and doing some necessary paperwork.

-This is where we step in and make it easier for you.
+This is where we step in and make things easier for you.

-We are a video production company in Turkey and we ALSO assist and provide film permits in Turkey for foreign production houses or individuals.
+We are a video production company in Turkey and we help obtain film permits in Turkey for foreign production houses or companies.
 We also provide full spectrum production services all around Turkey.

 Please keep in mind that the information below applies ONLY for production companies and individual filmmakers visiting Turkey for feature films, commercials, documentaries, TV shows, music, corporate or event videos and online content.

-If you or your crew is visiting Turkey for news coverage, you should directly apply for a temporary press accreditation from the office of the Prime Minister.
+If you or your crew is visiting Turkey for news coverage, you should directly apply for a temporary press accreditation from the directorate of communications.

 If you are visiting Turkey for a photography production, please contact us.